EvanKuhn/evankuhn.github.io/_posts/2017-05-06-the-cap-theorem-a-brief-introduction.md

 Essentially this argument boils down to the fact that in the real world, networks fail.
 Once a partition occurs, the system may either:

-- refuse to respond / respond with an error, thus favoring consistency (CP), or...
+- refuse to respond, or respond with an error, thus favoring consistency (CP)
 - respond with potentially inconsistent data, thus favoring availability (AP)

 Thinking about it in a more realistic way: if we favor availability, we'll also want to choose partition tolerance, because without it, our system won't be available during a network partition.
 Thus, we can either choose AP or CP.